-There's no stopping the hot trend of garden design with black flowers, and few are as dark as the moody 'Black Accord' pansy.
-Pair these black blooms with chartreuse tulips for sizzling contrast, or plant them alongside white or yellow pansies for maximum effect.Continue to 6 of 15 below.
+If you want to create an eye-catching garden design with black flowers, few are as dark as the moody 'Black Accord' pansy.
+Pair these black blooms with chartreuse tulips for sizzling contrast, or plant them alongside white or yellow pansies for maximum effect.Continue to 5 of 14 below.

 Inspire Plus Mardi Gras Mix

 For some gardeners, a pansy just isn't a pansy without the typical "blotch" markings that give the blooms the appearance of a face.
 The extra-large blooms that develop on pansies in the 'Inspire Plus' series mean you'll be better able to enjoy those faces when you're looking out your window if the weather is too disagreeable to venture out.